 Choosing between Apollo and Kaspr for your B2B prospecting often comes down to five questions:

-Are you prospecting primarily in Europe, or do you need global coverage?
+Are you prospecting primarily in Europe, or do you need global coverage that holds up in enterprise deals across multiple regions?

-Do you need a full outbound platform with sequences, dialing, and deal management, or just accurate contact data layered on top of LinkedIn?
+Do you need a full outbound platform with sequences, dialing, and workflow automation, or just accurate contact data layered on top of LinkedIn?

 Is your team five people or fifty?
-Are you scaling toward enterprise, or staying lean?
+Are you scaling toward enterprise, or staying lean and SMB-focused?

-Do you need your data platform to work inside your CRM, your AI agents, and your marketing stack, or is a Chrome extension enough?
+Do you need your data platform to work inside your CRM, your AI agents, and your entire marketing and RevOps stack, or is a Chrome extension and a CRM push enough?

 Apollo is the all-in-one sales platform for teams that want prospecting data, multichannel outreach, and deal management in a single tool.
-Its 270M+ contact database, built-in sequences, parallel dialer, and AI-generated emails let SDRs run entire campaigns without leaving the platform.
+Its 230M+ contact database, built-in sequences, parallel dialer, and AI-generated emails let SDRs run entire campaigns without leaving the platform.
 A free tier and plans starting at $49/seat/month make it accessible to startups and mid-market teams.
-The tradeoff: Apollo's CRM and deal management features are less mature than dedicated tools, its credit system grows complex at scale, and international data coverage (particularly outside the US) is uneven.
+The tradeoff: Apollo's CRM and deal management features are less mature than dedicated tools, its credit system grows complex at scale, and international data coverage -- particularly outside the US -- is uneven.

-ZoomInfo is an AI-powered GTM platform built on the largest B2B data foundation in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
-That data fuels ZoomInfo's GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily by combining your CRM records, conversation transcripts, and behavioral signals with ZoomInfo's B2B data to capture not just what's happening in your deals, but why.
-Sales teams use this intelligence through GTM Workspace (an AI-powered seller workspace), marketers and RevOps build plays in GTM Studio, and developers plug the same intelligence into any tool via APIs and MCP.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B data foundation in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+That data fuels the GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily by combining your CRM records, conversation transcripts, and behavioral signals with ZoomInfo's B2B data to capture not just what's happening in your deals, but why.
+Sales teams use this intelligence through GTM Workspace (an AI-powered seller workspace), marketers and RevOps build plays in GTM Studio, and developers plug the same intelligence into any tool via APIs and MCP server.
 For organizations that have outgrown point solutions and need data, intelligence, and execution in one place, ZoomInfo is what Apollo and Kaspr are building toward.

 Apollo vs. Kaspr vs. ZoomInfo at a glance